The Illustrated Man: The Veldt

-Parents in a futuristic society worry about their children's mental health when their new virtual reality nursery, which can produce any environment the children imagine, continually projects an African veldt, populated by lions feasting on carcasses.
-A child psychologist suggests that the automated house is not good for the children's development, nor the parents', and insists they disable the automation and take a vacation to become more self-sufficient.
+Parents in a futuristic society George and Lydia Hadley worry about their children Wendy and Peter Hadley's mental health when their new virtual reality nursery, which can produce any environment the children imagine, continually projects an African veldt, populated by lions feasting on carcasses.
+David McClean, a child psychologist suggests that the automated house is not good for Wendy and Peter's development, nor George and Lydia's, and insists they disable the automation and take a vacation to become more self-sufficient.

-The children are not pleased with this decision but later coolly agree to it.
-The children trap their parents in the nursery, where they become prey to the lions.
-They later have lunch on the veldt with the child psychologist.
-They then see the lions feasting but do not recognize what has happened.
+Wendy and Peter are not pleased with this decision but later coolly agree to it.
+Wendy and Peter trap George and Lydia in the nursery, where they become prey to the lions.
+They later have lunch on the veldt with McClean.
+He then see the lions feasting but does not recognize what has happened.

 Kaleidoscope

 The crew of a space ship drift helplessly through space after their craft malfunctions.
 The story describes the final thoughts and conversations of the crew members as they face their death.
-The narrator bitterly reflects on his life and feels he has accomplished nothing worthwhile.
+The narrator Hollis bitterly reflects on his life and feels he has accomplished nothing worthwhile.
 His final thought is a wish that his life would at least be worth something to someone else.
 As he falls through Earth's atmosphere and is incinerated, he appears as a shooting star to a child in Illinois.

 The Other Foot

 Mars has been colonized solely by black people.
-When they learn that a rocket is coming from Earth with white travellers, they institute a Jim Crow system of racial segregation in retaliation for how the whites once treated them.
+When they learn that a rocket is coming from Earth with white travelers, they institute a Jim Crow system of racial segregation in retaliation for how the whites once treated them.
 When the rocket lands, the travelers tell them that the entire Earth has been destroyed by war, including all of the horrific mementos of racism (such as trees used for lynching black people), leaving few survivors.
 The black people take pity on the white travelers and accept them into their new society.

 The Highway

-A husband and wife living by a highway in rural Mexico live their simple, regimented lives while the highway fills with refugees of a nuclear war.
-They give assistance to some young travellers, who tell them that the nuclear war means the end of the world.
-After the travellers leave, the husband wonders what they meant by "the world," before returning to his work as normal.
+Hernando and his wife living by a highway in rural Mexico live their simple, regimented lives while the highway fills with refugees of a nuclear war.
+They give assistance to some young travelers, who tell them that the nuclear war means the end of the world.
+After the travelers leave, Hernando wonders what they meant by "the world," before returning to his work as normal.

 The Man

 Space explorers find a planet where the population is in a state of bliss.
 Upon investigation, they discover that an enigmatic visitor came to them, whom the spacemen come to believe is Jesus.
-One decides to spend his life rejoicing in the man's glory.
-Another uses the spaceship to try to catch up to the mysterious traveller, but at each planet he finds that "He" has just left after spreading his message.
+One explorer, Martin, decides to spend his life rejoicing in the man's glory.
+Another, Captain Hart, uses the spaceship to try to catch up to the mysterious traveller, but at each planet he finds that "He" has just left after spreading his message.
 Other members of the crew remain on the planet to learn from the contented citizens, and are rewarded by the discovery that "He" is still on the planet.